gurditsingh/hydeout/_posts/test.md

 ## How to start with Delta Lake

- - **Using Databricks Community Edition** :
+ - **Databricks Community Edition** : The Databricks Community Edition is the free version of our cloud-based big data platform.
+Users can access a micro-cluster as well as a cluster manager and notebook environment.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwMzQ5MzI0MywzMTExODY2NDgsLTc4Mj
+eyJoaXN0b3J5IjpbMTcwNDU4NTgzMCwzMTExODY2NDgsLTc4Mj
 A2NDI1MCwtMjA4ODc0NjYxMiwtMzMyNDU1MzYzXX0=
 -->